 If you're still in your teens or early 20's, America's Great Depression is something you've heard or read about.
 But for millions of workers a line of hungry jobless like this one is a scene they'll never forget.
 With current signs pointing to a new recession a lot of people are asking, "Will It Happen Again?"
 The ultimate answer depends on how soon the American working people take over our vast productive machine and start operating it for use instead of profit.
-They and some 400 other U.S. companies have carved an empire out of the labor of Besides a Bottleneck, Free Speech Smith Serves as Cork Issue Debated At N.Y.
-Forum By Marvel Scholl "We should not hide behind The next time you hear any-|Committee to fight against remone argue that Congress carries nants of the New Deal.
-This the cops but come out ourselves out the wishes of the people, re- combine has hung on ever since. in a counter demonstration," mind him of the role played by All legislation before the said Conrad Lynn, noted civil-Mr. Howard Worth Smith, Dix- House goes first to its appropriliberties attorney, at a New iecrat representative from Vir- ate committee where it is de- York symposium Sept.
-20 sponginia, leader of the Southern bated, amended, (and sometimes sored by the Emergency Civil on invested capital. bloc of Democrats, and chair- just filed).
-Then it goes to the Liberties Committee on the subman of the House Rules Com- Rules Committee, ostensibly for ject: "Should Nazis be denied scheduling on the floor.
-Actual-Freedom of Speech."
-As chairman of the Rules ly, unless it meets the stiff con-The ECLC had opposed Mayor Committee, Smith wields im- servative criteria of the commense power.
+They and some 400 other U.S. companies Besides a Bottleneck, Free Speech Smith Serves as Cork Issue Debated At N.Y.
+Forum By Marvel Scholl The next time you hear any-|Committee to fight against remone argue that Congress carries nants of the New Deal.
+This the cops but come out ourselves out the wishes of the people, re- combine has hung on ever since. in a counter demonstration," mind him of the role played by Mr. Howard Worth Smith, Dixecrat representative from Vir- ate committee where it is de- York symposium Sept.
+20 sponginia, leader of the Southern bated, amended, (and sometimes sored by the Emergency Civil on invested capital. that private investments in large and small in- bloc of Democrats, and chair- just filed).
+Then it goes to the Liberties Committee on the subscheduling on the floor.
+Actual-As chairman of the Rules ly, unless it meets the stiff con- Committee, Smith wields immense power.
 This committee mittee's "big six," it is pigeonhas eight Democratic and four holed indefinitely, or so butcher-Republican members.
 Smith, ed that its original intent is lost.
-Colmer of Mississippi, and the The committee can employ Republicans tightly control the many ways to gain its ends committee.
-Most of the remain- other than just sitting on a bill until Congress adjourns.
-The the ECLC. ing six are juniors who "depend on this hierarchy for favors and most drastic is one Smith has advancement," according to the used to kill civil-rights measures: he just disappears from Washington so that his committee cannot call itself into session!
-The Rules Committee can In 1947 when that year's civil rights bill was before the likes.
-In the summer special sescommittee, Smith left townmeasures: the school construcrumor has it he went back to Virginia to see about one of his barns which had burned Campaigning for Socialism tion bill already passed in dif-ferent forms by both House and Senate; a housing bill; the For-York."
-"The interests of the workdown.
-Sam Rayburn, speaker ing class are best served by of the House, quipped: "I and medical aid bill; and the the preservation of free knew Howard Smith would do speech," said Leonard B. Bouanything to stop a civil rights bill but I didn't think he'd redin, general counsel of the ECLC.
-He noted that the sort to arson." arguments used to support Slump in Production of Steel May Portend Wide Decline By William F. Warde Portents of a new recession keep piling up.
-Consumer buying is hesitant.
-Home building is sluggish.
-Capital expansion plans have slowed down.
-Many forecasters expect a drop in industrial production for August.
-The situation is especially ominous in steel, the basic gauge Sept.
-1 United Mine Workers of industrial activity.
-Producion has hovered for many weeks now around 50% of by 5.4 million while new jobs apacity with no sure evidence increased by only 3.4 million. of the anticipated upswing.
-"The delay in the expected jobs.
-The number of full time upturn in steel output is casting jobs actually has decreased by shadow over the outlook for 500,000 during the past three the general economy," noted years.
-Sam Dawson, AP business analyst.
-"Business is used to the lew Recession on Way?
+Colmer of Mississippi, and the The committee can employ Republicans tightly control the many ways to gain its ends - committee.
+Most of the remain- other than just sitting on a bill ing six are juniors who "depend on this hierarchy for favors and most drastic is one Smith has advancement," according to the revealing article on this congressional "roadblock" in the Aug.
+8 New York Times. mittee.